WendyTan66/holidayfinder/readme.md

 - The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 13.

+## Bug
+- When submitting the "Buy Now" booking form, users encounter a 405 Not Allowed error.
+This is because there is no backend server to handle this request.
+This error has not been fixed.

 ## Version Control
 This project uses Git for version control.
 - - **Repository**: The project is maintained in a Git repository, which helps track changes and manage the project’s history.